 There are a few ways to go about finding books.
-First, I’d recommend joining our Facebook Group.
+First, we’d recommend joining our Facebook Group.
 Use the “search” function within the group to see what others are reading for each prompt or post a comment, asking for recommendations.
-I’d also recommend using Goodreads — there are often lists full of books that match each prompt.
+We’d also recommend using Goodreads — there are often lists full of books that match each prompt.
 Get as creative as you need to!

 I’m joining late.
 Can I use books I’ve already read?